Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/cleanup.png)

+Navigate to the [EC2 console](https://console.aws.amazon.com/ec2/home#Instances:instanceState=running) and delete the jumphost.

 You will also need to delete the Firehose delivery stream.
 Navigate to the [ADF Console](https://console.aws.amazon.com/firehose/home?streams), select the delivery stream you created, and select `Delete` button at the top.

 ![](assets/delete-adf.png)